Anita Sengupta

 Anita Sengupta is an American aerospace engineer.
 She is a graduate in aerospace and mechanical engineering (MS '00, Ph.D.
 '05) of the Viterbi School of Engineering at the University of Southern California.
 She was the lead systems engineer of the team that developed the parachute system that was deployed during the landing of Mars Science Laboratory Curiosity.
 She was subsequently the project manager of the Cold Atom Laboratory at the Jet Propulsion Laboratory at Caltech.
 She was then the Senior Vice President of Systems Engineering at Virgin Hyperloop One.
 She is currently Chief Product Officer at Airspace Experience Technologies (ASX).

 Early life

-Sengupta was born in Glasgow, Scotland before emigrating to New York where she was raised thereafter.
+Sengupta was born into a Baidya Brahmin family in Glasgow, Scotland before emigrating to New York where she was raised thereafter.
 Her father hailed from West Bengal, India, and was a mechanical engineer from the Indian Institute of Technology.
 Her British mother was an expert in French and German.
 Her parents met while pursuing a PhD at the University of Liverpool.
 From as young as age six, Sengupta admits being hooked on Star Trek character Spock, and his adventures on board a 23rd-century starship.